PennLINC/xcpEngine/docs/config/tutorial.rst

 This will take up to 2 days, but when it's done you will have the full output of antsCorticalThickness for this subject!
 It also provides all the spatial normalization info to map atlases to your BOLD data.
-See the anatomical_ stream to learn about the available templates and atlases.
+See the :ref:`anatomical` stream to learn about the available templates and atlases.

 2. Running a functional connectivity pipeline